mmw-frontend/frontend_test/README.md

 In terms of the backend, we have built and developed an API and provided you three endpoints.
 Two of the three endpoints will **GET** the list of products and the product information in **JSON format** you need to display in your web application.
 The third endpoint will **POST** your enquiry.
 You are required to build a **web form** using AJAX to post your enquiry to the submit endpoint.

-The endpoint URLs are list below:
+The endpoint URLs are listed below:
 - https://frontendtest.mainlinemenswear.co.uk/products
 - https://frontendtest.mainlinemenswear.co.uk/product/{productId}
 - https://frontendtest.mainlinemenswear.co.uk/submit